simply-kurt/linuxcnc/electronui/README.md

 # Electron UI for LinuxCNC

-This folder contains a minimal Electron application.
+This folder contains a minimal Electron application written with **React**.
 It connects to a running LinuxCNC instance via TCP on port `5007`.

 ## Usage